SergeoLacruz/inventree-zebra-plugin/README.md

 This info is only visible in the classical user interface of InvenTree.
 For PUI the UI api as changed.
 The plugin does not support that so far.

+## Inventree 1.0
+The UI features of the driver are minimal.
+There is only the printer status list in the settings.
+The function get_settings_content is replaced by get_admin_context.
+Some lines of javascript code in ./static and some table tweaks are needed.
+That's basically it.
+The printer logic remains the same and works fine with Inventree 1.0.

+The machine interface is not used yet.
+We have no need for it.
+Our method to support several printers binds the template fix to a dedicated printer.
+No way to print a 50x30 label on a printer loaded with 20x12 labels. the only drawback is that the templates metadata field needs to be edited manually in the admin interface.
+But this is done seldom.

 ## How it works
 First import all the stuff you need.
 Here we use the translation mechanism from Django for multi language support.